Noon Notes

 December 1 – Bozeman Library Community Room

-Vocal Quartet (Maren Haynes Marchesini, Mandy Bowker, Beth Campbell, Erin Henke)
+Maren Haynes Marchesini, Mandy Bowker, Beth Campbell, Erin Henke

 February 2 – Bozeman Library Community Room